Azure-Samples/azure-ai-vision-sdk/README.md

 * The easiest way to get access to these samples is to download the content of this repo as a [ZIP file](https://github.com/Azure-Samples/azure-ai-vision-sdk/archive/master.zip).

-* Alternatively, you can use a Git client to clone this repository to your hard drive (`git clone https://github.com/Azure-Samples/azure-ai-vision-sdk.git`)
+* Alternatively, you can use a Git client to clone this repository to your hard drive by running `git clone https://github.com/Azure-Samples/azure-ai-vision-sdk.git`

 ## Image Analysis